LSC-30068 - Applied Regenerative Medicine

 Aims

 The aim of this module is to evaluate cell therapy strategies.
-This will require an understanding of mechanisms of action, allogeneic/autologous approaches, good manufacturing practice, ethical/regulatory frameworks and the role of patient advocacy.
+This will require an understanding of mechanisms of action, allogeneic/autologous approaches, good manufacturing practice, ethical/regulatory frameworks and the role of patient involvement and engagement.

 Intended Learning Outcomes